Ranuja01/cycompile/README.md

 You can now bring C/C++ level performance to any function with a single decorator.
 Below are a few examples demonstrating the `CyCompile` tool in action.
 If you're looking for a deeper dive with performance comparisons, advanced configurations, and more complex use cases, check out the full walkthrough on Medium (add link).

-The following examples are excerpts from the examples folder (add link) in this repository, with full walkthroughs available in the accompanying Medium article (add link).
+The following examples are excerpts from the [examples folder](https://github.com/Ranuja01/cycompile/tree/main/examples) in this repository, with full walkthroughs available in the accompanying Medium article (add link).

 ### Basic Usage ###
-Here's a simple demonstration of how to use the @cycompile decorator:
+Here's a simple demonstration of how to use `CyCompile's`cycompile decorator:
 ```python
 from cycompile import cycompile